publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptA/m__us_usc_t42_s601.md

 >         “(M) Of those youth held for criminal offenses within the State juvenile justice system, only 29.8 percent lived primarily in a home with both parents.
 In contrast to these incarcerated youth, 73.9 percent of the 62,800,000 children in the Nation’s resident population were living with both parents.

->     “(10) Therefore, in light of this demonstration of the crisis in our Nation, it is the sense of the Congress that prevention of out-of-wedlock pregnancy and reduction in out-of-wedlock birth are very important Government interests and the policy contained in part A of title IV of the Social Security Act \[this part\] (as amended by section 103(a) of this Act) is intended to address the crisis.”
+>     “(10) Therefore, in light of this demonstration of the crisis in our Nation, it is the sense of the Congress that prevention of out-of-wedlock pregnancy and reduction in out-of-wedlock birth are very important Government interests and the policy contained in part A of title IV of the Social Security Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\] (as amended by section 103(a) of this Act) is intended to address the crisis.”

     \[References to the food stamp program established under the Food and Nutrition Act of 2008 considered to refer to the supplemental nutrition assistance program established under that Act, see [section 4002(c) of Pub.
 L. 110–246][/us/pl/110/246/s4002/c], set out as a note under [section 2012 of Title 7][/us/usc/t7/s2012], Agriculture.\]